CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 <!-- excerpt start -->
 [Thanksgiving](https://en.wikipedia.org/wiki/Thanksgiving) is a holiday practiced in many countries which focuses on gratitude for good harvests of the preceding year.
-In the United States, we celebrate Thanksgiving on November 23rd each year often by eating meals we create together with others.
+In the United States, we celebrate Thanksgiving on the fourth Thursday of November each year often by eating meals we create together with others.
 This post channels the spirit of Thanksgiving by _giving_ our thanks through _code_ as a ___"Codesgiving"___,  acknowledging and creating better software together.
 <!-- excerpt end -->